 - in your groups, take turns briefly chatting about a decision you each recently faced (could be work or personal) - Did you make the decision from emotion or reason?
 Or both?
-Do you ever flip a coin? - More generally, who in your life (work or personal) is a good decision maker, and why?
-Who is a good decision supporter?
+Do you ever flip a coin? - Who did you want to help you make a good decision?